AyaF2005/micromouse-maze-solving-robot/README.md

-# MicroMouse -Autonomous Maze-Solving Robot
+# MicroMouse — Autonomous Maze-Solving Robot

 An autonomous robot that navigates and solves an unknown maze from start to center using real-time wall sensing, Flood-Fill BFS pathfinding, and PD motor control.

-Built for the IEEE-style MicroMouse competition at Birzeit University.
-Course: ENCS4380 — Interfacing Techniques | Academic Year 2025–2026
-Supervised by: Dr. Wasel Ghanem
 Team: Aya Fares, Nagham Massis, Alzahra Nassif, Marah Hamarsheh

 ---